 The Council previously imposed Land Use Condition 14 (Condition GEN-LU-11), which requires the certificate holder to prepare and implement an Agricultural Assessment and Mitigation Plan prescribing monitoring and mitigation of impacts to soils and activities.
-This condition applies to the proposed RFA1 site boundary additions.
+This condition applies to the RFA1 site boundary additions.

-Because the Council previously determined that the facility is a permitted use in Union County's A-2 Zone, and because the Council previously imposed conditions ensuring compliance with the applicable use standards also apply to the proposed RFA1 site boundary additions, the Department recommends Council find that the proposed RFA1 site boundary additions comply with UCZPSO 3.05.
+Because the Council previously determined that the facility is a permitted use in Union County's A-2 Zone, and because the Council previously imposed conditions ensuring compliance with the applicable use standards also apply to the RFA1 site boundary additions, the Council finds that the RFA1 site boundary additions comply with UCZPSO 3.05.